Distributed Optimization on Riemannian Manifolds for multi-agent networks: Numerical Experiments

 where $u =\frac{\dot{x}_0}{\|\dot{x}(0)\|}$.

-The matrix $Q$ is generated using Metropolis weights \footnote{The code to generate it is borrowed from \cite{Sim} } and for $N=30$ is shown in Figure 1a.
-The adjacency matrix satisfies assumptions (N1)-(N2).
-We consider $N=30$ agents on the $\mathbb{S}^3$ manifold.
+The matrix $Q$ here is generated using Metropolis weights and the number of nodes is set to $n=30$.
+We let $p=3$.
 To generate the initial conditions, a random point $w_0 \in\mathbb{S}^3$ is selected and the initial conditions at each node are set to $w^i_0 = \E_{w_0}(v^{i})$, where $\{v^i\}_{i=1}^N$ are tangent vectors drawn from an isotropic Gaussian distribution with standard deviation $\sigma = 0.2$.
 The algorithm is run for $k=10^3$ iterations (although convergence is achieved pretty quickly due to a small matrix size) with step seizes $\epsilon = 0.1$ and $ \,a_k= 1/k$.
-The results are plotted in Figure 1 :
+The results are plotted in Figure 1.The agents achieve consensus relatively early and stay in that configuration for the rest of the run.
+We remark that the number of iterations required typically increases with the dimension of the problem.
+Figure 1b shows the function value, $f(w^i)$ for all $i$, against the iteration count.
+Note that as the agents achieve consensus, the values decrease in cohesion for all agents.